-This section briefly reviews the state of the art of personalised tourist guides, the orienteering problem and planning applications for public transportation.
+This section briefly reviews the state-of-the-art of personalised tourist guides, the orienteering problem and planning applications for public transportation.

 As power capabilities, network technologies and portability of mobile devices have improved, several applications aiming at creating electronic tourist guides have been developed.
-They have been called Mobile Tourist Guides (MTG), Personal Navigation Systems for tourism (PNS), Electronic Tourist Guides (ETG) or Personalised Electronic Tourist Guides (PET).
-Vansteenwegen (2008) presents an extensive review of existing PETs.
+They have been called mobile tourist guides (MTG), personal navigation systems for tourism (PNS), electronic tourist guides (ETG) or personalised electronic tourist guides (PET).
+Vansteenwegen [11] presents an extensive review of existing PETs.
 However, none of these guides apply advanced heuristics to solve the planning problem nor integrate the use of public transportation.
-Dynamic Tour Guide (Kramer et al., 2007) is the most advanced and mature PET found in the literature.
-Although it created and recalculated routes in real-time (less than five seconds), the routing algorithm was very simple and it had important restrictions: it could only create proper solutions for one day routes and a small number of POIs.
-A PNS called P-Tour (Maruyama et al., 2004) applied a genetic algorithm to calculate routes.
+Dynamic tour guide [12] is the most advanced and mature PET found in the literature.
+Although it created and recalculated routes in real-time (less than 5 s), the routing algorithm was very simple and it had important restrictions: it could only create proper solutions for 1 day routes and a small number of POIs.
+A PNS called P-tour [13] applied a genetic algorithm to calculate routes.
 Nevertheless, tourists had to manually enter the POIs they wanted to visit with their details (visiting time, duration and value).
-Moreover, the system needed nearly ten seconds to obtain a route for just twelve POIs.
+Moreover, the system needed nearly 10 s to obtain a route for just 12 POIs.
 Again, no public transportation was taken into account.
-Zenker et al. (2009) presented ROSE, a mobile application assisting pedestrians to find preferred events and comfortable public transport connections composed by three main services: recommendation, route generation and navigation.
+Zenker et al. [14] presented ROSE, a mobile application assisting pedestrians to find preferred events and comfortable public transport connections composed by three main services: recommendation, route generation and navigation.
 They identified the route planning problem to solve and they described it as a multiple destination recommendation with public transportation and time windows.
 This is the same problem as the TD-TOPTW.
 However, they did not find any algorithm able to solve it.

-The simplest version of the TD-TOPTW is the OP (Tsiligirides, 1984).
-Its generalisation to a multiple-day trip is known as the Team Orienteering Problem (TOP).
-Vansteenwegen et al. (2011a) present an extensive review of these problems, solution algorithms and applications.
-When POIs have an associated time window, the problem is called TOP with Time Windows (TOPTW) (Savelsbergh, 1985).
-Righini and Salani (2009) applied bidirectional dynamic programming to solve the Orienteering Problem with Time Windows (OPTW) instances to optimality.
-Regarding the TOPTW, Tricoire et al. (2010) presented a variable neighbourhood search algorithm for a generalisation of the TOPTW called Multi Period OP with Multiple Time Windows (MuPOPTW).
-Vansteenwegen et al. (2009a) developed an efficient metaheuristic to solve the TOPTW.
-Montemanni and Gambardella (2009) proposed using ant colony systems for the TOPTW.
+The simplest version of the TD-TOPTW is the OP [8].
+Its generalisation to a multiple-day trip is known as the team orienteering problem (TOP).
+Vansteenwegen et al. [15] present an extensive review of these problems, solution algorithms and applications.
+When POIs have an associated time window, the problem is called TOP with time windows (TOPTW) [16].
+Righini and Salani [17] applied bi-directional dynamic programming to solve the orienteering problem with time windows (OPTW) instances to optimality.
+Regarding the TOPTW, Tricoire et al. [18] presented a variable neighbourhood search algorithm for a generalisation of the TOPTW called multi-period OP with multiple time windows (MuPOPTW).
+Vansteenwegen et al. [10] developed an efficient metaheuristic to solve the TOPTW.
+Montemanni and Gambardella [19] proposed using ant colony systems for the TOPTW.
 Interested readers can find a thorough revision of literature about OPTW and TOPTW in these papers.

-Fomin and Lingas (2002) present the Time Dependent OP (TDOP), an extension of the OP where the time needed to travel from a POI i to a POI j depends on the leave time from i.
+Fomin and Lingas [20] present the time-dependent OP (TDOP), an extension of the OP where the time needed to travel from a POI i to a POI j depends on the leave time from i.
 Implicitly, they can deal with different transportation modes.
-However, they don't present an algorithm that can be used in real-time applications and no time windows or multiple-day trips are considered.
+However, they do not present an algorithm that can be used in real-time applications and no time windows or multiple-day trips are considered.

-The model we propose is the Time-Dependent TOPTW (TD-TOPTW),

-which combines the previous models and makes it possible to integrate one or more public transportation networks to travel between POIs.
-The travel time required to move from one POI to the next, will vary according to the transportation mode (walking or public transportation) and the leave time.
+The model we propose is the time-dependent TOPTW (TD-TOPTW), which combines the previous models and makes it possible to integrate one or more public transportation networks to travel between POIs.
+The travel time required to move from one POI to the next will vary according to the transportation mode (walking or public transportation) and the leave time.
 To the authors' understanding, there is no algorithm able to solve the TD-TOPTW.